 You can immediately send data to an SFTP server from an Explore, a Look, or a dashboard using the Send option.
 This lets you send data right away, without setting up a schedule.
 In the case of an Explore, you can send a query immediately, without having to save the query to a dashboard or a Look.

-To receive SFTP deliveries from Looker, be sure your network admin has added Looker’s IP addresses to your SFTP server’s IP whitelist or inbound traffic rules.
+To receive SFTP deliveries from Looker, be sure your network admin has added Looker’s IP addresses to your SFTP server’s IP allowlist or inbound traffic rules.

 Naming Your Delivery